Home/Blog/Sexual Health/Genital Health/Bleeding During Sex With No Pain: Understanding the Underlying Causes

 Is it normal to bleed during intercourse but not on your period?

-Bleeding during intercourse but no period is usually not normal and may indicate underlying conditions.
+Bleeding during intercourse but not on your period is usually not normal and may indicate underlying conditions.
 Consult your family physician promptly.

 Can deep sex cause bleeding?